‘Tis the season to be jolly…

 Maybe you can send it to a friend or family member?

 This blog occasionally uses affiliate links and may contain affiliate links.
-Melanie Redd is a participant in the Amazon Services LLC Associates Program.
-This is an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+Additionally, Melanie Redd is a participant in the Amazon Services LLC Associates Program.
+Also, this is an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 For more on my disclosure policy, click HERE.

 © Melanie Redd and Ministry of Hope, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner are strictly prohibited.
 Excerpts and links may be used.
 However, we ask that full and clear credit is given to Melanie Redd and Ministry of Hope.
 Please give appropriate and specific direction to the original content.